angular/angular/aio/content/guide/upgrade.md

 AngularJS is currently loaded by a script tag in `index.html`, which means that the whole app has access to it as a global and uses the same instance of the `angular` variable.
-If you used `import * as angular from 'angular'` instead, you'd also have to load every file in the AngularJS app to use ES2015 modules in order to ensure AngularJS was being loaded correctly.
+If you used `import * as angular from 'angular'` instead, you'd also have to load every file in the AngularJS application to use ES2015 modules in order to ensure AngularJS was being loaded correctly.

 This is a considerable effort and it often isn't worth it, especially since you are in the